Students with Florida Senator Marco Rubio (R-FL)

 A. Students will be living at the WISH Woodley Park Center.
 The housing is apartment-style with three double bedrooms per unit.
-Each unit also has a kitchen and living room.
+Each unit also has a kitchen and living room and has free wi-fi and cable television.
 WISH Woodley Park Center is located on Connecticut Avenue close to restaurants, shops and the Washington Metro.

 Q. What is the cost of the program?
 Is any financial aid available?

 A. Tuition for Summer 2017 in state will be $4,535 and out-of state is $7,423.
 Housing for the program is approximately $3,600 Other costs include transportation to and from Washington (students make their own arrangements) and within Washington during the program (a Metro pass costs about $300 for the 9 weeks).
 Food costs vary widely depending on students’ lifestyles and how much use they make of the kitchen facilities in their housing units.
-There is limited financial available for students who demonstrate financial need.
+There is limited financial available for students.

 Q. How is the program structured?